sialboat/harmonycloak-reading-group/harmonycloak-slides.typ

   #pause
   _in other words, this is how we mathematically describe the high level stuff we have been building up to_

-  // notes have more details as to what the parameters mean.
+  // From the Notes that I took: (I have no idea what most of this means but from the infrences and the places
+  // Perplexity pointed me, the slides are the deductions that I can make based off of this stuff)
   // GAN
   // Find the smallest possible parameter values for the Discriminator(D) to fool the generator (G) that it is fake.
   //$